 This is why I can’t commit this to paper.
 Paper rustles the air.
 It gives you away.
 And I probably should have said this in the beginning: scroll slowly.
 The less breeze now, the better.

 You’re beginning to see why I’m so worried about Emily van Mire.

 The gods, as you know, did not live in harmony.
 They seethed with spite and wrath, and they were not above dispatching Eurus into their own midst.
 Let me give you an example:

 Once, the sun-god Apollo grew jealous when romance bloomed between his sister Artemis and the half-mortal Orion.
-No one but Orion could keep up with Artemis on the hunt, and so it was to Orion that she slowly opened her heart.
+No one but Orion could keep up with Artemis on the hunt; it was to Orion that she slowly opened her heart.
 They spent a lot of time together out in the woods.

-So Apollo went to the East Wind’s fortress.
+So Apollo visited the East Wind in his fortress.

 Eurus didn’t hide in a cave; he was a wind of the world, and he had a tall octagonal tower right in the middle of Athens.

-There Apollo found the East Wind’s harem: women, young and old, a whole society of them —
+There Apollo found the East Wind’s harem: men and women, young and old, a whole society of them —

 “As payment, I offer a sweet melody, never heard by mortal ears.”

 Apollo frowned.
 “A golden arrow, then.
 One that I used to slay the dragon Python.”